YaskawaEurope/mlx-examples/source/examples/functions/McePosTable/index.md

 There can be up to 4 motion devices on a robot controller.
 {{< /note >}}

-We start by creating the (global) variables for the *interface data*.
+We start by creating the (global) variables for the interface data.
 These variables are also used for connecting buttons or an HMI.

 ```iecst